 - Schedule a survey (if desired or required by the mortgage provider)

 - Line up utilities

-- Verify that the HUD statement is correct and making any final changes
+- Verify that the Closing statement is correct and make any final changes

-My goal in this article was not to explain all the nuances are involved in the home buying process - there are many! - but instead, break it down into something a little more manageable and easier to grasp.
-Let your Realtor buyer’s agent focus on all the little details so you can focus on finding the perfect home.
+My goal in this article was not to explain all the nuances involved in the home-buying process - there are many! - but instead, break it down into something a little more manageable and easier to grasp.
+Let your Realtor/Buyer’s Agent focus on all the little details so you can focus on finding the perfect home.
 If you’re thinking about making a move, contact me.
 I’d like to get to know you a little bit, find out what you’re looking for, and help you in any way that I can.
 You can read what some of my past buyers have had to say here.